hacaravan/CV/README.md

 **Makers Academy** (January - March 2021)
 _Software Development Bootcamp_

-- An intense but very enjoyable 16 week software development course, with multiple group, pair, and individual projects.
+- An intense but very enjoyable 16 week software development course, with multiple group, pair, and individual projects
-- Strong focus on collaborative working to produce clean, reusable code.
+- Strong focus on collaborative working to produce clean, reusable code
-- Mainly using Javascript & Ruby, including React Native, Node.js and Rails, picking all of these up from scratch.
+- Mainly using Javascript & Ruby, including React Native, Node.js and Rails, picking all of these up from scratch
-- Further coverage of databases, both relational (PostgreSQL) and non-relational (MongoDB).
+- Further coverage of databases, both relational (PostgreSQL) and non-relational (MongoDB)
-- Concentration on TDD using several testing frameworks - Jasmine, Jest, RSpec, Sinatra, Capybara.
+- Concentration on TDD using several testing frameworks - Jasmine, Jest, RSpec, Sinatra, Capybara
 - Many best practices and principles covered, including OOP, RESTful routing, agile working and MVC pattern

 **Bristol Energy** (March 2017 - October 2020)
 _Pricing Analyst/Senior Pricing Analyst_

-- Working for an ethical energy supplier, this is where I got my first taste of coding in SQL and VBA.
+- Working for an ethical energy supplier, this is where I got my first taste of coding in SQL and VBA
 - I managed and continually developed a complex Pricing Engine that supported pricing for all our customer types, built in an Excel front-end that housed a significant amount of VBA I was also responsible for.
-I spent a lot of my time developing SQL (using MS SQL Server) to interact with the pricing model and produce reporting and analysis for a range of key stakeholders.
+I spent a lot of my time developing SQL (using MS SQL Server) to interact with the pricing model and produce reporting and analysis for a range of key stakeholders
 - I worked on developing a lot of new products for all the strands of our customer base, and worked with a range of colleagues on these.
 I learnt how useful proper planning and speccing is, as well as how to manage colleagues' expectations - what's possible, what's realistic, and what's worth it!